RYTESCompany/rytesstyleguide/writing.md

 Use the Serial/Oxford Comma where applicable.

+Use a colon instead of dashes to separate content within a list.

 Use second person: "you" rather than "we."

 Use active voice: make clear who's performing the action.